 It was wonderful—and nothing like the way I used to hike before kids.

-I love to hike and I want my kids, ages 8 and 4, to love hiking, but I’ve learned over the years that hiking with kids is a lot more than logging a few miles on a trail.
+I love to hike and I want my kids to love hiking, but I’ve learned over the years that hiking with kids is a lot more than logging a few miles on a trail.

 It’s about the journey.

 The key is to start with short distances and go at their pace, says Pete Olsen, vice president for programs at the American Hiking Society.

 “For kids, it’s not about the hike, it’s about the experience.
 Let them explore things along the trail,” Olsen says.